ItsSiddharth/Alfred/README.md

 gated behind a human approval step.
 Plan cards show a **runtime estimate** based on the median of your past runs on this hardware.

+**Rejection → auto-refinement loop:** If you reject a plan with feedback, ALFRED immediately incorporates your feedback and streams a revised proposal — no need to re-type anything.
+A new approval card appears automatically once the revised plan is ready.
+Enable **Show Work** to see the LLM's refinement reasoning in real time.

 ### Stage 3 — Run & Iterate
 End-to-end experiment execution loop: